Zbee-/Shrink-a-link/README.md

 For sake of space, I'm not putting the theme css on this readme, just go copy the style.css file.

 ##Features
+>Self-Growing - When the maximum amount of URLs have been generated with the configured length, it will generate a shrunken URL that is 1 character longer.

 >URL Comparison - If there's already a shrunken link with the URL the user just inputed, it simply returns the shrunken URL.

 >Shrink Comparison - If there's already a shrunken link with the shrink the system just generated, it regenerates the shrink.